Celebrate NAIDOC week

 Australian Story: Music as Medicine

 In this episode of Australian Story, we follow Dr. Mark Wenitong, a musician and leader in Indigenous health.
 Wenitong’s daughter Naomi, one half of the group Shakaya famed for their single: Please Stop Calling me, was involved in a horrific car accident that left her in a coma and wiped much of her memory.
-This programme focuses on the interwoven role of music and clinical medicine, while telling the intimate story of a talented family struck by tragedy.
+This program focuses on the interwoven role of music and clinical medicine, while telling the intimate story of a talented family struck by tragedy.
 Watch it here.